 Some of you might remember a recent wood deck railings project I posted that was installed at the Summer House in Highlands, NC.
 I passed by there recently and noticed that the painters had been through and work was about complete on their new Idea House Showroom.
-The sticks and branches on these railings have been painted to match the color scheme.
+The sticks and branches on these custom railings have been painted to match the color scheme.
 I love this picture with the timber frame porch railings in front with the green of the forest beyond.

 The left picture shows a wood railing section before it was delivered.
 Each section was carefully painted before being delivered.
 It’s quite time consuming and requires a delicate hand to avoid errors.
 But painting the sticks is a great way to get the look that perfectly matches your colored schemes.
 Sticks can also be stained and this is another good way to add another level of customization to your Mountain Laurel Handrail project.